-“My life was finally being restored!” says Deborah.
+“My life was finally being restored!” says Maria.
 “I was on the brink of losing everything.
 My family, my friends, and now, instead of being an outcast with a countdown clock hanging above my head, I felt part of society once again.”

 Months of anguish, pain, and stress were swept away in a matter of seconds.
 The sterile air of the doctor’s office suddenly smelled like freshly baked cookies.
 The sound of nurses working in the background were strangely lyrical and melodious.
 Her chair even seemed softer.

 Dr. Hong suggested – since she was admitted at her local hospital – that she go through with her lymphoscintigraphy and continue her follow-ups back home.
 After months of waiting, everything was finally pointing in the right direction.

 Maria is back home waiting for her lymphoscintigraphy and is not completely out of the woods.
 Due to the deep thickness of the initial tumor, Maria will always have to face the possibility of spread of skin cancer in in the future.